Last Updated: 7/16/22 – Planning Your Travel Photos

 Step 1: Research the Locations

-The first step in the process of planning the shots you want to take should seem pretty obvious.
+The first step in the process of planning your travel photos should seem pretty obvious.
 You have to research the locations that you will be traveling.
 If you don’t know anything about the area, there is no way you are going to be able to start planning which shots you want to get.